SwikarBhattarai/HP-webapp/README.md

 # HP-webapp
 Webapp for Hamro Paathshala

 HOW TO RUN??

+-- go to project folder
-npm run dev to run the app.
+-- type npm run dev in cmd.